-VPATs and ACRs may seem complex and overly technical, but in this 15 minute guide we’ll take you from start to finish on exactly what you need to understand about this documentation.
+VPATs and ACRs may seem complex and overly technical, but in this 10 minute guide (updated for 2025) we’ll take you from start to finish on exactly what you need to understand about this documentation.
 From how to fill out a VPAT to what to look for in an ACR during the procurement process, it’s all here.

 The key acronyms are Voluntary Product Accessibility Template (VPAT) and Accessibility Conformance Report (ACR).